“We couldn’t find someone who can do what HUI Manufacturing does so well.”

 —Doron Dekel, co-founder and CEO of ClaroNav.

 Nobody likes going to the dentist, much less the oral surgeon.
 And who would like going to a place where the odds of leaving half numb, drooling and trying not to accidentally eat or choke on the rolled up piece of gauze that has been unceremoniously shoved into your mouth are quite high?
 It may not be glamorous, but we begrudgingly admit to its necessity.
 Thankfully for us, many industries work towards advancements in oral surgery every day.
-One such company, formally known as Claron Technologies, does just that.
+One such company, formally known as ClaroNav Technologies, does just that.

-Founded in 2001 as Claron Technology, ClaroNav Inc. launched a development of "sophisticated 3D visualization and surgical navigation solutions."
+Founded in 2001 as Claron Technology, ClaroNav Inc. launched development of "sophisticated 3D visualization and surgical navigation solutions."
 In January 2015, Lexmark acquired the non-navigation divisions of Claron Technologies, leading to their new name: ClaroNav (ClaroNavigation).

 A few years before this change, ClaroNav wanted to produce a dental surgery navigation medical cart for an optical tracking system with the intention to sell their device to navigation researchers who utilize robotics for surgery.
 ClaroNav had their project set for the dental market, specifically navigational ENT surgeries.

 After an attempt to configure a standard cart for their needs, ClaroNav made the executive decision to find a custom medical cart manufacturer.
-Eventually, ClaroNav found HUI and, after a few visits, HUI put a proposal together.
+Eventually, ClaroNav found HUI Manufacturing and, after a few visits, HUI put a proposal together.

 "We could tell that HUI was interested in a partnership," said Dekel.

 The intricacies of its function and industrial design led to some technical obstacles encountered along the way.
-The medical cart needed to stay under 50 pounds and have a small footprint due to the compact size of most dentists’ offices, IEC 60601-1 3rd Edition reasons and for optimal shipping.
+The medical cart needed to stay under 50 pounds and have a small footprint due to the compact size of most dentists’ offices, IEC 60601-1 3rd Edition requirements, and for optimal shipping.

 The device’s design incorporated an extendable monitor arm that would usually need a large counterweight, so it doesn’t tip, which obviously was not an option in this case due to weight and size restrictions.